helgoboss/reaper-rs/README.md

 [Rust](https://www.rust-lang.org/) bindings for the [REAPER](https://www.reaper.fm/) C++ API.

 **Important note:** If you want to use _reaper-rs_ for your own project, please use the master branch for the time being, not the crates on [crates.io](https://crates.io/)!
-I push changes here pretty often but I don't publish to crates.io at the moment, so my crates there are a bit outdated.
+I push changes here pretty often, but I don't publish to crates.io at the moment, so my crates there are *very* outdated.
 Rationale: As long as I'm the only consumer of this library, this process is easier for me.
-I tend to keep `reaper-low` and `reaper-medium` mostly stable, so no worries about that :)

 Here's the snippet: